espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

    Connection of Components for ESP-AT Testing

-Please note that in the above picture, four jump wires are used to connect the ESP board and USB to serial converter.
+Please note that in the above picture, four jump wires are used to connect the {IDF_TARGET_NAME} board and USB to serial converter.
 If you don't use hardware flow control, two wires connecting TX/RX and a simpler converter will be enough.

 .. only:: esp32